-- Be registered as a Florida business with Sunbiz.com (Florida Division of Corporations) OR, if not required, otherwise demonstrate the business was operating prior to March 1, 2019.
-Examples may include license issued from the Florida Department of Business and Professional Regulation, certification from Department of Health, and business tax receipt from your applicable St. Lucie jurisdiction.
+- Be registered as a Florida business with Sunbiz.com (Florida Division of Corporations) OR, if not required, otherwise demonstrate the business was operating prior to January 1, 2020.
+Examples may include license issued from the Florida Department of Business and Professional Regulation or certification/licensure from Department of Health.

 - Be current on all St. Lucie County property tax obligations thru Tax Year 2018.

 - Be expected to be fully operational after local and all state or local emergency guidelines restricting business operations are lifted.

 - Business is for-profit and privately owned.

 - Attest that no owner, officer, partner or principal has been convicted of a financial crime within the last 3 years.